 The Northfield Public Schools participate annually in the National School Breakfast and School Lunch Programs.
 These programs make available a nutritious breakfast and lunch meal daily for a reasonable cost.
+Families who are eligible for free or reduced priced meals receive meals at no charge which includes the alternative meal choices.
 One half-pint of milk is included with every meal.
 Most of the cafeterias operate on a continuous serve basis during the entire meal period.
 Menus are planned using the USDA Menu Planning guidelines.
 Menus will be posted on the District website at northfieldschools.org.
 If students bring food or beverages from home, we encourage all families to select nutritious choices.
 Fall menus will be posted on the district website a month prior to the start of school, and monthly throughout the year.
 Copies of the menu will be available at the schools upon request.
 Breakfast is available at all schools.
-Elementary schools offer cold sandwiches and salads as alternative daily choices.
-Secondary schools offer hot and cold sandwiches, a salad bar line and a Grill'd Greats line.
+Elementary schools offer cold sandwiches and salads as alternative daily lunch choices.
+Secondary schools offer hot and cold sandwiches, salads and a second hot entrée lunch choices daily.
 All meals are priced as a regular lunch meal.
-If your family receives free or reduced priced meal benefits your student may also select these alternative menu items at no charge.